Welcome to today's edition of the Rush 24-7 podcast.

 But I think that I was told the truth.

-I think if the mandate goes down, I think House Republicans will make a huge show Next week of going after the rest of the bill.
+I think if the mandate goes down, I think House Republicans will make a huge show next week of going after the rest of the bill.

-Because, as I was told, they know they're very confident of the polling data, and only 30% of the American people want this.
+If the whole thing is upheld, I think they're going to make a massive move to repeal the whole thing because, as I was told, they know they're very confident of the polling data, and only 30% of the American people want this.

 So I'm pretty confident that what I was told is truthful and heartfelt.